Thaddeus J. Dulski: Career

 He worked as a tax consultant and accountant, and served in the United States Navy during World War II.

 From 1940 to 1947 he worked for the Bureau of Internal Revenue and the Office of Price Stabilization.
 He was elected to the Buffalo City Council representing the Walden District for two terms starting in 1953, and was elected councilman at large in 1957.

 Tenure in Congress

 He served in the House of Representatives as a Democrat from 1959 until he resigned on December 31, 1974.
 During his House tenure, he served as a member of the Post Office and Civil Service Committee, of which he was chairman from 1967 until his resignation from Congress.
 His Congressional career included helping craft legislation to change the federal Post Office Department into the U.S. Postal Service.

 Later career and death

 After leaving Congress, Dulski was a special assistant to Governor Hugh Carey, with whom he had served in the U.S. House.

-He retired in 1983 and died of leukemia in Buffalo on October 11, 1988.
-He funeral took place at Queen of Peace Catholic Church in Buffalo, and he was buried at Mount Calvary Cemetery in Cheektowaga, New York.
+He retired in 1983 and died of leukemia at the Roswell Park Comprehensive Cancer Center in Buffalo on October 11, 1988, aged 73.
+His funeral took place at Queen of Peace Catholic Church in Buffalo, and he was buried at Mount Calvary Cemetery in Cheektowaga, New York.